Skip to Main Content

 Larry A. Mullins, DHA, Scholarship

-The Larry A. Mullins, DHA, Scholarship was established in 2003 by the board of directors of Samaritan Health Services.
-It was formed in honor of Mullins, then president/CEO of Samaritan Health Services, upon the completion of his doctoral degree in health care administration from the Medical University of South Carolina.
+The Larry A. Mullins, DHA, Endowed Scholarship for Health Care Education scholarship was established in 2003 by the board of directors of Samaritan Health Services in Corvallis, Oregon.
+It was founded in honor of former Samaritan Health Services’ President/CEO Dr. Larry Mullins, upon the completion of his doctoral degree in health care administration (DHA) from the Medical University of South Carolina.
+At least one scholarship of $2,000 is awarded annually from this fund.

-To be considered for a Mullins scholarship, a candidate must be currently pursuing an undergraduate or graduate degree in a health care field.
-Mullins scholarships are available to individuals without regard to race, religion, national origin, gender, age, color, disability or marital status.
-Special consideration will be given to applicants who are currently employed in the health care field, members or veterans of the U.S. military and those who are willing to work in Oregon or Arizona.
-See application for other special considerations.
+• Special consideration will be given to applicants who are currently employed in the health care field, members or veterans of the U.S. military and those who are willing to practice in Oregon or Arizona.
+Veterans must submit a copy of their DD-214 Form 4 with the application.

-Completed applications are due the last Friday in April each year.
-Scholarship recipient(s) will be announced in late May.
 Scholarship funds will be mailed in July in the recipient’s name directly to the college/university indicated on the application.
 No funds will be released directly to the recipient.

 Mary Decker Scholarship